View Email Log Search result details

-The Recipient details section lists each message recipient.
-To the right of each recipient email address appear the delivery date and time, duration, and status for that recipient.
+The Recipient details section lists the recipient's email address, delivery date and time, transit duration, and message status.

-Click a recipient email address to expand and view delivery information for the recipient.
-Each row represents one step in the delivery process and shows the date, the time, and a description of that step.
+In the Recipient details section, you can click a recipient's email address to see the message's transit progress and delivery states.
+Each row represents 1 step in the delivery process and shows the date, the time, and a description of that step.

 The IP address information shows where an email was received from or sent to.
 If a message was received via aspmx.l.google.com, it shows the IP address of the SMTP server that sent the message.
 If the message was received from a web user, it shows the source IP of the browser that sent the message.